Jewish Historical Studies: Transactions of the Jewish Historical Society of England

 Preparing your manuscript

-Authors are requested to follow the UCL Press author guidelines, as well as the following specific instructions outlined here.
+Authors are requested to follow the guidelines for journal authors, as well as the following specific instructions outlined here.

 All manuscripts for consideration should be e-mailed as an attachment in an MS Word file to the Editor at firstname.lastname@example.org.